pms5343/TWIST/README.md

 # TWIST: Tension from Wire-image Strand Tracking
+## Vision-based Automated Cable Tension Monitoring Using Pixel Tracking
+Dongyoung Ko, Minsoo Park∗, Soojin Jin, PA PA WIN AUNG, Seunghee Park∗

+## Abstract
+Traditional methods for monitoring cable tension rely on indirect measurements such as cable vibrations and often require specialized calibration.
+These approaches limit the efficiency, and non-contact capability of tension monitoring across various structures.
+This paper presents a vision-based framework for automated cable tension monitoring, which directly captures image data of internal steel strands.
+By leveraging advanced computer vision techniques such as zero-shot segmentation, depth estimation, edge detection, and dense pixel tracking critical geometric parameters are extracted and integrated into a kinematic-based model for tension estimation.
+A calibration-free method for estimating real-world pixel size, derived from the helical geometry of the strands, enables field deployment without the need for camera setup information.
+Experimental results show strong correlation with reference data, achieving a mean absolute error of 4.94% under elastic conditions.
+These findings pave the way for a promising alternative in vision-based structural health monitoring for prestressed structures.

 ## System Requirements
 All experiments were conducted under the following hardware and software configuration: